michelin/suricate-widgets/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ♐ **icon.png** - The icon of the category.

 📁 **Libraries** - Contains all the JavaScript libraries used by all the widgets.

-# Getting Started

-This guide provides instructions for creating your own widget.

 ## Creating a Category